 Stock item number: 61090

-Girard J. Etzkorn is professor emeritus at St. Bonaventure University.
+Girard J. Etzkorn is a former professor emeritus at St. Bonaventure University.
+He died in 2023.

 T. Suarez-Nani is Ordinary Professor of Philosophy at Université de Fribourg.

 W. Duba is a Swiss National Science Foundation Research Fellow at Université de Fribourg.

 Finally, the critical edition itself is a very useful tool for the study of philosophy in the Middle Ages, especially in that Francis of Marchia's work is not an expression of the construction of a realistic philosophical system--as that of Saint Anselm, Saint Thomas, or Duns Scotus did--but the critical movement toward a non-thomistic understanding of the role of natural philosophy in the more general set of ontology and metaphysics.